How to Train Your Dog to Do Obstacle Courses

 Add Distractions

 Once your dog is comfortable with the obstacles, introduce distractions to simulate a real-world environment.
 This could include other people, other dogs, or various sounds.
-Gradually increase the level of distractions as your dog becomes more skilled.

 Be Patient

 Training takes time, and each dog progresses at its own pace.
 Be patient and celebrate small victories.
-If your dog seems stressed or overwhelmed, take a step back and make the training sessions easier before progressing.
+If your dog seems stressed or overwhelmed, step back and make the training sessions easier before progressing.
 Give some dog food what to eat that they love to eat when you become impatient and relax.

 FAQ on the Obstacle course for my dog